atedeg/mdm-slides/content/_index.md

 The open licence that best suited our needs was the [Apache Licence 2.0](https://www.apache.org/licenses/LICENSE-2.0):
-our codebase could contain refences to the Mambelli trademark and this licence does not grant permission to it
+our codebase could contain refences to the Mambelli trademark and this licence does not grant permission to use it
 _"...except as required for reasonable and customary use_
 _in describing the origin of the Work..."_